FredHutch/coop/CONTRIBUTING.md

 Possible content includes:
 - repost from your own blog
-- description of a new data-oriented tool you're excited about
+- description of a new data-oriented tool you're using
 - report from a community group meeting
 - announcements about events

 ## Required content

-TEMPLATE_YYYY-MM-DD-title.md
+COOP-TEMPLATE-title.md

 - title
-- author
 - category (see above)
 - tags
 - main content, we recommend posts on the shorter side (no more than five paragraphs)

 ## Contribute via email

-If you'd like to submit a blog post outside of GitHub, please email your content to `coophelp` at `fredhutch.org`
+If you'd like to submit a blog post outside of GitHub, please email your [content](#required-content) to `coophelp` at `fredhutch.org`

 ## Contribute via GitHub